-- 1. Associate Professors, Professors, Distinguished University Professors, Research Associate Professors, Research Professors, Senior Agents, Principal Agents, Librarians III, and Librarians IV who have been members of the faculty of the University of Maryland at College Park for ten or more years, and who give to their chair or dean proper written notice of their intention to retire, are eligible for nomination to emerita/emeritus status (see I.E.7 Emerita, Emeritus).
-Only in exceptional circumstances may Professors with fewer than ten years of service to the institution be recommended for emerita/emeritus status.. - 2.
-The decision whether or not to award emeritus standing shall be based primarily on the candidate's record of significant accomplishment in any of the three areas of (1) teaching and advisement, (2) research, scholarship, and creative activity, and (3) service. - 3.
+Engineers, Associate Artists-in-Residence, Artists-in-Residence, Senior Agent Associates, Principal Agent Associates, Associate Clinical Professors, Clinical Professors, Senior Lecturers, Principal Lecturers, Senior Faculty Specialists, and Principal Faculty Specialists, who have been members of the faculty of the University of Maryland at College Park for the equivalent of ten or more years of full-time service, and who give to their chair or dean proper written notice of their intention to retire, are eligible for nomination to emerita/emeritus status (see I.E.7 Emerita, Emeritus).
+Only in exceptional circumstances may Professors faculty with fewer than the equivalent of ten years of full-time service to the institution be recommended for emerita/emeritus status.

+- 2. The decision whether or not to award emeritus standing shall be based primarily on the candidate's record of significant accomplishment in any of the three areas of (1) teaching and advisement, (2) research, scholarship, and creative activity, and (3) service. - 3.
 If a faculty member gives notice of intention to retire before March 15, the first-level tenured faculty shall vote on emeritus standing within 45 days of the notice.
 If notice is given after March 15, the vote shall be taken no later than the 45th day of the following semester.
 The result of the vote shall be transmitted in writing to the candidate and to the administrator of the unit no later than ten days after the vote is taken.
 A faculty member who has not been informed of the decision concerning his or her emeritus standing within the time limits specified, shall be entitled to appeal the action as a negative decision in accordance with V.B.2. - 4.
 The review committee of the first-level unit shall consist of all eligible members of the faculty.
 Eligible members of the faculty are all full-time tenured associate and full professors, as appropriate, excluding the chair or dean.
 The vote of the entire eligible faculty shall be considered the recommendation of the faculty.
 The chair or dean shall submit a recommendation separately; the recommendation of the chair or dean shall be considered together with all relevant materials by administrators at higher levels. - 5.
 An emeritus case shall go forward to the next level of review if the department chair's recommendation is positive or the faculty vote is at least fifty percent favorable. - 6.
 The chair of the first-level committee shall prepare a written report, stating the committee's vote and recommendation on whether or not to award emeritus standing and explaining the basis for the faculty's recommendation insofar as that basis has been made known in the discussions taken place among the members of the committee.
 This letter will be forwarded to the chair or dean for his or her information and for forwarding to higher levels of review.
 Faculty participating in the unit's deliberations who wish to express a dissenting view are free to do so, and any such written statement shall be included in the materials sent forward to the next level of review.